Fletch Lives: Reception

-On review aggregator Rotten Tomatoes, 37% of 30 critics' reviews are positive, with an average rating of 4.6/10.
+On review aggregator Rotten Tomatoes, 38% of 32 critics' reviews are positive, with an average rating of 4.8/10.
 The website's critics consensus reads: "Chevy Chase remains ideally suited for the role, but Fletch Lives lacks its predecessor's wit, relying instead on silly disguises, cheap stereotypes, and largely unfunny gags."
-Metacritic, which uses a weighted average, assigned the film a score of 40 out of 100, based on 19 critics, indicating "mixed or average reviews".
+Metacritic, which uses a weighted average, assigned the film a score of 40 out of 100, based on 19 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-Roger Ebert gave it 1.5 out of 4 stars.
+Roger Ebert gave it 1.5 out of four stars, saying the film was assembled from underdeveloped tropes and cliches, and Chase's emotional detachment seemed as if he were "visiting the plot as a benevolent but indifferent outsider."
+Ebert said R. Lee Ermey's against type casting as televangelist Jimmy Lee Farnsworth was a highlight of the film, however.

 The Los Angeles Times wrote: "Some of the lines are funny, but after a while you just want to smack him."

 Box office

 The movie debuted at No. 1.
-It went on to gross $39.4 million worldwide.
+It went on to gross $39.5 million worldwide.